Botox vs. Baby Botox

 Baby Botox is the name given to a Botox injection technique.
 Lower doses of Botox (usually 1/4 to 1/2 the manufacturer's recommended dose) are injected strategically to minimize wrinkles while still allowing facial movement.
 And even though it's called baby or mini Botox, the technique can be used with brands like Xeomin or Dysport.

 "The goal is to give you a natural look with some residual movement but eliminate or soften the horizontal forehead lines.
 Over-treating the forehead can cause the eyebrows to feel heavy.
-An additional benefit is that a lighter treatment is less expensive for patients," says Dr. Umang Mehta, a plastic surgeon in Atherton, California.
+An additional benefit is that a lighter treatment is less expensive for patients."

 And many experienced injectors have been using the technique for years.
 But it's only been recently that Baby Botox has reached star status.
 Dr. Francesca Fusco explains: